Metropolitan Police: Outcome and detection rates

-The Metropolitan Police Service "screened out" 34,164 crimes the day they were reported in 2017 and did not investigate them further.
+In 2017, the MPS "screened out" 34,164 crimes on the day they were reported, and did not investigate them further.
 This compares to 13,019 the previous year.
-18,093 crimes were closed in 24 hours during the first 5 months of 2018 making it likely that the 2017 total will be exceeded.
+18,093 crimes were closed in 24 hours during the first 5 months of 2018 making it likely that the 2017 total would be exceeded.
 Crimes not being investigated include sexual assaults and arson, burglaries, thefts and assaults.
 Some critics believe this shows the effect of austerity on the force's ability to carry out its responsibilities.

 In 2024, it was reported that there was a zero-detection rate for crimes within 166 neighborhood areas under the responsibility of the Metropolitan Police Service.
+A report by His Majesty's Inspectorate of Constabulary and Fire & Rescue Services said that the Met was rated inadequate or failing regarding crime investigations and managing offenders.
+It was rated as requiring improvement in five other areas, and as adequate in one.